-For those who want to avoid the glaring heat of the summer season, getting an air conditioner would be the most viable option, and why shouldn’t it be?
+For those who want to avoid the glaring heat of the summer season, getting an air conditioner in Edmonton or Calgary would be the most viable option.
 Besides maintaining the cool air within your home, it may also help fend off the heat from your surrounding areas.

 The thing is, you shouldn’t just jump with the purchase as there are a couple of factors that you need to consider first.

 Below are just a few examples.

 The first thing you should look into is the size of the unit you are going to buy.
 There are five basic sizes that are being offered in the market, and each size has its own specific features and specialties.